ocp-workshop-wf/bootcamp/module3/README.md

 </details>

-> Q2: What OpenShift resource is responsible for running the correct number of pods for a DeploymentConfig?
+> Q2: What OpenShift resource is responsible for running the correct number of pods for a Deployment?

 - [ ] DeploymentConfigPodRunner
 - [ ] ReplicaSet